 - problems or challenges you’ve had and what you’ve done to solve them; and

 - the amount and quality of supervision, feedback and evaluation you are getting from your site supervisor.

-8. Career Services: At least two weeks before the end of your internship, you must attend either a Career Services event of your choice, appointment or drop-in session.
-For example, should you choose to schedule an appointment or drop-in, you could choose to request for whichever of the following topics is most relevant to your individual needs: resume/cover letter, career exploration, internships, job search strategies, leveraging LinkedIN, or interviewing assistance.
-To complete this assignment, turn in a two-page, double-spaced reflection paper that summarizes the information gleaned from the Career Services event, appointment or drop-in session and describes, in detail, what future steps you plan to take based on what you learned.
+Career Services: At least two weeks before the end of your internship, you must attend either a Career Services event of your choice, appointment, or drop-in session.
+For example, should you choose to schedule an appointment or drop-in, you could request whichever of the following topics is most relevant to your individual needs: resume/cover letter, career exploration, internships, job search strategies, leveraging LinkedIn, or interviewing assistance.
+To complete this assignment, turn in a 1-2 page, double-spaced reflection paper on Blackboard that summarizes the information gleaned from the Career Services event, appointment or drop-in session and describes, in detail, what future steps you plan to take based on what you learned.

-9. Final Report: At the end of your internship or during the last week of the semester (whichever comes first), you will need to write up and email me a two to three page reflection on your experience that provides an overall evaluation of your host site as well as a demonstration of what you learned using specific examples.
+Final Report: At the end of your internship or during the last week of the semester (whichever comes first), you will need to write up and submit on Blackboard a 2-3 page reflection on your experience that provides an overall evaluation of your host site as well as a demonstration of what you learned using specific examples.
 In your remarks, be sure to answer the following 10 questions:

 - What were your major accomplishments in terms of projects completed and/or goals reached?

 - Which of your learning objectives did you achieve and how?

 - What were the biggest challenges you faced and how did you overcome them?

 - Which aspects of your academic preparation (particular classes, professors, student organizations, etc.) were most helpful during your internship?